rohan-deshpande/trux/docs/stores/model.md

 message.persist();
 ```

 This will render the `goodbye cruel world` message inside of `Message`.

 **Note!** You should avoid mutating store data directly where possible, this is done here for the sake of brevity for this example.
-See
+See [internal store changes](/about/differences-to-redux.md#internal-store-changes) for more info.